Foreign relations of Australia: Armaments

 To bolster its foreign policy, Australia maintains a very well-equipped military.

-According to SIPRI, Australia is the eight largest importer of major weapons in the world.
+According to SIPRI, Australia is the eighth largest importer of major weapons in the world.
 The US supplied 80 per cent of Australia's imports and Spain 15 per cent.
 All armed services have received new major arms in 2014–18, but mainly aircraft and ships.
 The F-35 combat aircraft and antisubmarine warfare aircraft from the USA made up 53 per cent of Australian arms imports in 2014–18, while ships from Spain accounted for 29 per cent.

 Australia is modernising its armed forces but also acquiring weapons that significantly increase its long-range capabilities.
 Among the weapons imported in 2010–14 were 5 tanker aircraft and the first of 2 amphibious assault ships from Spain, along with 2 large transport aircraft and 4 airborne early warning (AEW) aircraft from the USA.
 Australia also received 26 combat aircraft from the US, with 82 more on order (see box 3), as well as 8 anti-submarine warfare aircraft from the US and 3 Hobart destroyers from Spain.

 In 2021, after Australia ended its 20-year military mission in Afghanistan, the defence officials held formal talks on strengthening military ties with the United Arab Emirates.
 However, the human rights groups said that it was "very concerning" to witness, as the Emirates was accused of carrying out "unlawful attacks" in war-torn nations like Libya and Yemen.

 In contrast to 2014–18, the period from 2019 to 2023 saw a 21 per cent decline in Australia's major arms imports.

 However, in December 2021, Australia signed a defence procurement deal with South Korea worth $1billion AUD (US$720 million) for modern artillery, supply trucks and radars supplied by South Korean defense company Hanwha.
-The South Korean President Moon Jae-in and Australian Prime Minister Scott Morrison met for the signing of the agreement and additionally announced they were formally upgrading the Australian-South Korean relationship to a "comprehensive strategic partnership".
+The South Korean president Moon Jae-in and Australian prime minister Scott Morrison met for the signing of the agreement and additionally announced they were formally upgrading the Australian-South Korean relationship to a "comprehensive strategic partnership".
 Moreover, in 2023 Australia reached an agreement with the UK and the USA to import at least six nuclear-powered submarines.